Dr. Ross Plews

 *Avoid alcohol, caffeine and nicotine as much

+as possible.
 You don't need to complicate this with a substance abuse problem.

 *Don't make any big life changes